 Golden rum (Amber rum)

 Golden rums are medium-bodied, therefore slightly more flavoursome than light rums.
 These rums are generally aged in ex-bourbon barrels, which gives them their slight amber colour.
 However, golden rums can also be coloured with artificial additives or caramel colouring.
 The style of golden rum varies between distilleries.
-Try El Dorado 5yo Gold Rum from Guyana or Mattuga Golden Rum – it is distilled in Scotland from East African sugar cane molasses.
+Try El Dorado 5yo Gold Rum from Guyana or Mattuga Golden Rum – it is made from East African sugar cane molasses, but finished in Scotland.

 The base for spiced rum can be golden rum or dark rum.
 Unique combinations of spices (cardamom, cinnamon, orange peel, black pepper…) are added to create a more flavoursome spirit.
 Sometimes the spirit is coloured with caramel.
-Dark Matter Spiced Rum is made in Scotland and tastes like Christmas.
+Dark Matter Spiced Rum is from Scotland and tastes like Christmas.

 Flavoured rum is usually diluted to under 40% ABV.
 A flavoured rum can be made with a mix of rums and flavoured with coconut, pineapple or any other fruit.
 These flavours are added after distillation.
 Flavoured rums can be used in tiki cocktails but are commonly served on the rocks.